 I have lived in Stockholm since the mid 1970´s – in most districts, and I use my bicycle in the city.
 Stockholm is a great city for biking!

 And of course, I walk!
 In the city, but I also go for longer walks, together with friends.
-In the spring of 2022, we walked in southern France, from Arles and westwards.
+This spring, 2023, we will walk the GR 92, along the east coast of southern France and nothern Spain.

 Need tips and ideas - ask me!